Tennis-Dzumhur and coach taking legal action against French Open organisers over COVID-19 test | Sports-Games

 Tennis-Dzumhur and coach taking legal action against French Open organisers over COVID-19 test

-Bosnian player Damir Dzumhur is taking legal action against French Open organisers after he was barred from entering the qualification round after his coach Petar Popovic tested positive for COVID-19.
+Bosnian player Damir Dzumhur is taking legal action against the organisers of the French Open after he was barred from entering the qualification round as his coach Petar Popovic tested positive for COVID-19.

 "It's a scandal and a huge frustration," Popovic told L'Equipe on Tuesday.
 "I'm sure we're going to win in court.
 They're going to pay a lot for this.
 It makes me crazy."